Sarah-Bue/knit-space/README.md

 ### Content

-All conent was written by the developer.
+All content was written by the developer.

 ### Media

 - The image used for the Favicon is from [Pixabay](https://pixabay.com/), by Clker-Free-Vector-Images.
 - The default image used for blog posts is from [Pixabay](https://pixabay.com/), by kumoknits.
 - All other images were generated by Alex Büttner using [Getimg.ai](https://getimg.ai/).
-- The blogposts and user personas were generated with the help of [Gemini](https://gemini.google.com/).
+- The blog posts and user personas were generated with the help of [Gemini](https://gemini.google.com/).

 ### Code

-- The models for *BlogPost* and *BlogPostAdmin* were adapted from Code Institue’s “I think therefore I blog” walkthrough.
+- The models for *BlogPost* and *BlogPostAdmin* were adapted from Code Institute's "I think therefore I blog" walkthrough.
+- The basic design of the *About* page was adapted from Code Institue's "I think therefore I blog" walkthrough.
 - The navigation bar and footer were adapted from [Bootstrap's Clean Blog](https://startbootstrap.com/theme/clean-blog) template.
-- The sortable functionality has been adapted from [jQuery UI](https://jqueryui.com/sortable/).
+- The sortable functionality was adapted from [jQuery UI](https://jqueryui.com/sortable/).
-- Django Tutorials, especially [W3Schools](https://www.w3schools.com/django/), [Django documentation](https://docs.djangoproject.com/en/5.1/), and [Corey Shafer's YouTube Channel](https://www.youtube.com/@coreyms) were consulted regularly.
+- Django Tutorials, especially [W3Schools](https://www.w3schools.com/django/), [Django documentation](https://docs.djangoproject.com/en/5.1/)  were consulted regularly.
+- Several [Youtube](https://www.youtube.com) channels were consulted for inspiration, especially [Corey Shafer](https://www.youtube.com/@coreyms) and [Codemy](https://www.youtube.com/@Codemycom).
+- [Bootstrap 5 Documentation](https://getbootstrap.com) was consulted throughout the project to style the majority of the content.

 [Back to top ⇧](#knitspace)